AMKorn/68K-Game/README.md

 * Window border collisions
 * Gravity acceleration
 * Jump, for the moment with infinite double jumps.
+* Added platforms
-* Added platform plot
+* Added collisions with platforms on the Y-axis

 ## TO-DO
-* Implement platforms collision
+* Implement platforms collision on X-axis
 * Limit player jump ability
 * Addable platforms
 * Enemies